IBM/benchbench/README.rst

 Overview
 --------
-The `benchbench` package simplifies benchmark agreement testing for NLP models.
+The ``benchbench`` package simplifies benchmark agreement testing for NLP models.
 Compare multiple models across various benchmarks and generate comprehensive agreement reports easily.

-It also powers `BenchBench` (https://huggingface.co/spaces/ibm/benchbench), a benchmark *for comparing benchmarks*.
+It also powers `BenchBench` (https://huggingface.co/spaces/ibm/benchbench), a benchmark for comparing benchmarks.  *(Note: Removed the extra asterisks)*

 Contributing a New Benchmark
 --------------------------